-Just down from the Sun pub where ‘Elvis’ performed last night, the man who still has his Christmas decorations up was singing Everly Brothers songs at the top of his voice while he did his ironing with the window open.
+Just down from the Sun pub where ‘Elvis’ performed last night, the man who still has his Christmas decorations up is singing Everly Brothers songs at the top of his voice while he does his ironing with the window open.

-Two fifteen year old Vauxhall coupés driven by young snapback wearers sped past.
-The silver metallic one in front hit the speed-bump by the bus stop too quickly and its wide-arch body-kit came off in one piece.
-The following coupé, a red one, ran over the body kit and dragged it up the road for about a hundred yards, smashing it to pieces.
-The elderly man with the Scottish accent and the spaniel asleep in the basket attached to his walking-frame said, ‘There’re some right fucking idiots about, aren’t there?’
+Two fifteen-year-old Vauxhall coupés driven by young snapback wearers speed past.
+The silver metallic one in front hits the speed-bump by the bus stop too quickly and its wide-arch body kit comes off in one piece.
+The following coupé, a red one, hits the body kit and drags it up the road for about fifty yards, smashing it to pieces.
+The elderly man with the Scottish accent and the spaniel asleep in the basket attached to his walking-frame says, “There’re some right fucking idiots about, aren’t there?”

-On the terrace of houses with more plants in the guttering than in the gardens — next door to the house with the Twix wrapper, the AAA battery, the ear-buds, and the dustpan and brush in the concreted-over yard — a man of about 60, wearing a sweatshirt, jeans, and slippers was sitting on his front step listening to The Eurythmics at very high volume.
-He occasionally joined in with the chorus between drags on his roll-up.
+On the terrace of houses with more plants in the guttering than in the gardens, a man of about sixty, wearing a sweatshirt, jeans, and slippers sits on his front step listening to The Eurythmics at very high volume.
+He occasionally joins in with the chorus between drags on his roll-up.

 Out in the sticks, builders of all ages listen to eighties chart hits all day long and chubby young white men with no socks, beards, tattoos and flat caps say “Thanks, boss” to the Asian shopkeeper or do some cycling.
 In front of the market cross, the man of about sixty with the grey crew-cut and rat-tail discusses his Mercedes with another younger Mercedes owner.
 They both refer to their cars using the pronouns ‘she’ and ‘her’.